Grandchildren of Samuel Harding (will 1732)

 DISCUSSION: Gabriel Hardin sold out in 1784 and with

-large family left Chatham District, NC in the winter of 1786-87 with
+large family left Chatham District, NC in the winter of 1786-87.
+His

 1790 in Pendleton

-Gabriel first being granted land 19 May 1790 by governor Charles
+eldest son of Gabriel.
+Gabriel was first granted land 19 May 1790 by

 Pinckney.
 That land started at a sharp point touching the north bank of